Author:

 Mountain hexes are impassable terrain and block LOS completely.

-All British infantry units are special forces (commandos); they may move 1 or 2 hexes and still battle.
-In addition, they may battle from a town hex just entered.
+they may battle from a town hex just entered.
 However, they are not exempt from the mandatory stop in town hexes just entered.

-The British unit marked by a Battle Star is accompanied by a heroic leader (see Terrain Pack rules for details).
+The British unit marked by a Battle Star is accompanied by a

 British artillery units represent naval forces (the cruiser "Kenya" and some destroyers).
 They move and fire by normal artillery rules except that